 All refunds (disbursements) from Financial Aid and other credits will be sent to the refund option selected by student.
-Each student will need to select a refund option through Higher One.
+Each student will need to select a refund preference through Bank Mobile.

-PCC will refund 100 percent of your tuition and fees for a particular term if you officially drop during the first 15 percent of that term (by the census date).
-You can find refund deadlines at any registration station, or at the Admissions & Records Office.
+PCC may refund 100 percent of your tuition and fees for a particular term if you officially drop during the first 15 percent of that term (by the census date).
+You can find refund deadlines at any registration station or at the Admissions and Records Office.
 You must authorize the drop in person by one of the following methods:

-- Fill out an official drop form and submit it to the Admissions & Records Office, or - Access www.pueblocc.edu and go to myPCC Portal.
+- Fill out an official drop form and submit it to the Admissions and Records Office, or - Go to the Pueblo Community College website and log in to the myPCC Portal.

-We will process your refund to your refund option approximately two weeks following the end of the refund period.
+We will process your refund according to your selected preference.